 Founder of GM electric truck partner quits amid allegations

-September 21, 2020 by David McHugh, The Associated Press
+By David McHugh, The Associated Press

 FRANKFURT – Shares in electric and hydrogen-powered truck startup Nikola plunged on Monday after the company’s founder resigned amid allegations of fraud – just two weeks after signing a $2 billion partnership with General Motors.

 The company said late Sunday that Trevor Milton resigned and the departing executive chairman said he would defend himself against accusations that the company made false claims about its vehicles, allegations Nikola rejects.

 Milton said in a message to Nikola employees that he was stepping aside because “the focus should be on the company and its world-changing mission, not me.”

 Shares in the company based in Phoenix, Arizona, were off 30 per cent in premarket trading.
 A report from Hindenburg Research from Sept.
 10 said the company’s success was “an intricate fraud” and based on “an ocean of lies” including a video showing a truck rolling downhill to give the impression it was cruising on a highway, and stencilling the words “hydrogen electric” on the side of a vehicle that was actually powered by natural gas.

 Hindenburg said it had taken a short position in Nikola stock, which means it could profit if the stock goes down.

 News reports have said that the Securities and Exchange Commission, the U.S. stock market regulator, and the U.S. Justice Department are looking into the allegations against Nikola.